Fille881/EduKid/Documentation/words-on-structuring-code-May16.md

 I think the ability to avoid pasting the same code twice (`if` and `else`) is quite nice, and it often makes the code shorter and I think easier to overview.
-We can try avoiding the repetion with the first approach like this:
+If we really wanted to use the first approach, we can try avoiding the repetition like this:
 ```js
 var playerid = (app.playerCounter % 2) + 1;  // Adding 1 so we get 1 or 2 instead of 0 or 1
 console.log(app["pointsP" + playerid]);